Funfetti Cake Recipe (Easy Homemade Sheet Cake)

 FAQs

-Is Funfetti cake just vanilla with sprinkles?
+Is funfetti cake just vanilla cake with sprinkles?

-What are the best sprinkles to use?
+What are the best sprinkles for funfetti cake?

 Fluffy white cake with colorful sprinkles.